Basics for Faculty/Staff

 Student Information Release

 The College of Southern Idaho is committed to properly protecting each studentís education privacy as specified by the Federal Family Education Rights and Privacy Act of 1974 (FERPA).
-In order to assure that the college remains in compliance, all requests for information of any nature regarding a student of the College should be referred to the Admissions & Records Office; where personnel have been trained in handling these requests.
+In order to assure that the college remains in compliance, all requests for information of any nature regarding a student of the College should be referred to the Office of the Registrar; where personnel have been trained in handling these requests.

 What is FERPA?